 You are going to be spending a lot of time on your bike over the coming months, so checking now that it isn’t going to either break you (cause an injury) or break itself (when you’re miles from home) is time and money well spent.
 The most important thing you could do now is to ensure the bike is set up correctly for you and the event.
 This requires going to see a reputable bike fitter, either at your local bike shop, or at a specialist studio.
 You may wonder why a bike fit is so important, but it really is vital – here’s some good information as to why: https://www.britishcycling.org.uk/knowledge/article/20161103-Do-I-need-a-professional-bike-fit–0

 Once you know the bike is set up correctly for you, the next thing is to get it serviced.
 If you can do it yourself, great, but if not then see your local bike shop.
 Think about the tyres you are running over the winter, mudguards, lights, cables, chain and cassette.
-You may also want to consider a compact chain set (i.e, one with 34 and 50 sprockets on the two rings) if you don’t already have one.
+You may also want to consider a compact chain set (i.e, one with 50/34 teeth on the two chainrings) if you don’t already have one.
+It might also be worth thinking about extra gears on your cassette, because of the nature of the climbs this year.
+If you have 11-25, consider going to 11-28.
+If you have 11-28, consider going to 11-32.
 This will ensure you have enough gears to climb comfortably at a reasonable cadence.
 Whilst you may not need these ‘climbing gears’ now it might be worth switching now and getting used to the gearing nice and early.
 You will be pleased with that extra gear if you are struggling.

 Looking further ahead it is useful to have some build up events where you can practice your nutrition and pacing strategies.
 Have a look at the Sports Tours International website for a list of Cyclosportives you can enter as preparation for the main event.